Hello World with Python

 Before creating a new project, make sure you have the version of Python you want

 to use set up in your terminal.
-Running which python
+Running which python in bash/zsh/other POSIX shells, or

-in Powershell, should print the path to the Python version you
+Get-Command python in Powershell, should print the path to the Python version you

 want to use.